hrishikeshsathyian/route-jooz-frontend/README.md

 ## Acknowledgments

-Thanks to [Lee Sutton](https://github.com/2403338leesutton) for project guidance and feedback.

-UI designed with inspiration from modern route planners and Google Maps UX.
+This project was introduced to me and developed with contributions from [Lee Sutton](https://github.com/2403338leesutton)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>